goldshtn/linux-tracing-workshop/bpf-files.md

 Next, run `./logger` -- it sits quietly in the background and churns some log files.

+Note: Although specifying "-fno-omit-frame-pointer" is edundant when optimizations are turned off, it's a good habit to compile with "-fno-omit-frame-pointer" whenever you're going to use tracing tools.

 - - -

 #### Task 2: Collect I/O Latency Information

-For the sake of simplicity, assume you were already told that the `logger` application exhibits occasionally latency.
+For the sake of simplicity, assume you were already told that the `logger` application occasionally exhibits latency.
 You suspect that this is a result of slow I/O operations.
 Run the following command to get a distribution of block I/O operation latency across the system:

 ```
 # biolatency 1